lord-zo/misc/backups/README.md

 The easiest way to automate the backups in WSL is to use the Windows Task Scheduler to run the script using the `wsl` command on a daily basis.
+If you try to make backups more frequently, the script asks for your input.

 # Implementation